-5 Unique Bars in Key West that Don’t Suck
+The Most Unique Bars in Key West (That Don’t Suck) in 2024

 Captain Tony’s Saloon

-Contrary to the Hemingway memorabilia and T-shirts will have you believe, Sloppy Joe’s current location is not where Hemingway spent most of this time and therefore not on this 5 Unique Bars in Key West list.
+Contrary to the Hemingway memorabilia and T-shirts will have you believe, Sloppy Joe’s current location is not where Hemingway spent most of their time and, therefore, not on this 5 Unique Bars in Key West list.
 The original location, what is now Captain Tony’s, is just down the street.
-In 1938, one year before Hemingway left town, Sloppy Joe’s rent was raised and instead of paying it, the bar up and left.
+In 1938, one year before Hemingway left town, Sloppy Joe’s rent was raised, and instead of paying it, the bar relocated.

 unique bars in Key West